Watherum/Graphic-Generator/README.md

 - Enter a starting event number
 - Click **Save & Fetch VOD Names** — the tournament is saved and will appear in Saved Custom Tournaments on future boots

+> **Fetch Top 8** always writes to both the event-specific text file and `Top_8_Texts/Default Top 8 HTML.txt`, keeping the default template in sync with the latest event.

 ---

 ### 2. Generate Thumbnails